se4ai/se4ai.github.io/about-case-studies.md

 ---

 The premise of this book is that
-AI tools contain many choices and, taken all together, those, choices offer a rich tapestry of tools that software engineers can weave together to achieve a variety of goals.
-The good thing about that is that as our tools offer us more choices, they also offer us more ethical choices.
+AI tools offer a rich tapestry of choices that software engineers can weave through to a variety of goals (and which can include ethical goals).
+This chapter offers specific examples of that process.

-To show examples of that, first we need a working definition of "ethics".
+First we offer  a working definition of "ethics".
+Second, we show how ceratin

 ## Working Definitions of Ethics